TinyGateway PoE BLE User Guide

 Not all encodings are available for all transport protocols (i.e. Raw bytes encoding cannot be used for HTTP transport protocol).

-Regardless of which encoding is chosen, the data sent from the gateway consists of the following fields:
+Regardless of which encoding is chosen, the data sent by the gateway consists of the following fields:

 • gateway : the gateway identifier